This drop down section is a miscellaneous potpourris of general background info that is relevant to this site and may be of interest to some viewers.

 To get the full patriotic “Mother Russia” (or should I say “Soviet” experience you can link to this “10 hours of Soviet Communist Music” YouTube video.

 The Star Tools were a rock and roll band of mostly medical doctors (including one of the Bunker’s founders, Dr. Barry Bruce) who helped charitable organizations raise money for fundraising events in Ottawa and surrounding areas, including the Diefenbunker Museum.
 One of their projects was to produce a CD of songs from the Cold War era called Blastorama.
 It was recorded in the Diefenbunker’s original CBC Studio.
-Jim Morrison the CBC technician who originally installed the CBC studio equipment in the early 1960s (and later reinstalled it again in 1999) was the recording technician for the Star Tools CD.
+Jim Morrison the CBC technician who originally installed the CBC studio equipment in the early 1960s (and later reinstalled it again in 1999 when the bunker was on its way to becoming a museum) was the recording technician for the Star Tools CD.

 This link (BLASTORAMA) connects with a sample of the Star Tools repertoire from a concert they gave to the NAPCRG- North American Primary Care Research Group at an online meeting November 2022.
 Dr. Bruce re-wrote the words to Good Lovin’ to reflect a Covid theme – seems appropriate!